 One of the many fun things to do in Dubuque that you shouldn’t miss out on is riding this famous funicular.
 Fenelon Place Elevator Co. is dubbed as the world’s shortest and steepest scenic railroad.
 It runs 296 feet long and ascends at a 41-degree inclination, with a vertical height of 189 feet.

 Its upper station is located at 512 Fenelon Place.
 Meanwhile, the lower station can be found at the western end of Fourth Street.
 This Fourth Street Elevator is in a residential area.

-The ride from the lower station to the upper station gives you a bird’s-eye view of the downtown Dubuque area.
+The ride from the lower to the upper station gives you a bird’s-eye view of the downtown Dubuque area.
 As you reach the end of the ride, the panoramic views of Iowa, Wisconsin, and Illinois will greet you.

 See Related: Fun Things to Do in Des Moines, Iowa

 2. Enjoy Outdoor Activities at Eagle Point Park

 Address: 2601 Shiras Ave, Dubuque, IA 52001, United States